googleinterns/zetasql-lint/docs/checks.md

 In line 6, column 10: All keywords should be either uppercase or lowercase [consistent-letter-case]
 ```
 ## consistent-comment-style
-ZetaSQL linter supports different kind of comment styles ('#', '//', or '--').
-Only one of them should be used consistently,
+SQL engines support different styles of single-line comments: '#', '//', and '--'.
+Only one of them should be used consistently.

 **Example**
 ```sql